 The home university may be able to provide resources for scholarship opportunities and/or have a distinct approval process for students to follow before allowing participation in an off-campus program.
 Students need to work with their home university to determine how credits taken abroad will transfer, and also, if they are able to use their financial aid (if applicable) on their ISA study abroad program.

 What are the due dates for the programs?

 Each program has its own application due date and final forms and payment due date.
-Please visit Prices and Dates to view the specific due dates for the program of choice.
+Please visit the following Prices and Dates pages for ISA Programs, ISA Internships, and ISA Service-Learning to view the specific due dates for your program of choice.

 ISA Student Portal and Resources Before Departure

 All students have access to a password protected online account after they complete their initial online ISA application.
 Students can view the status of their application and submit their additional required application materials electronically through this account.

 After students are accepted into an ISA program, they can find and complete all their post-acceptance documents through their ISA Student Portal.
 This is also where they find their invoice and payment instructions (if applicable).

 How can I access the ISA Student Portal?

 What resources will my student receive prior to departure?